-Between 1 January and 30 November 2023, there were 58 cases of meningococcal disease reported (54 confirmed and 4 probable).
+There was a total of 59 cases of meningococcal disease reported (55 confirmed and 4 probable) notified in 2023.
 There was one death in an adult aged 20-29 years due to group B, PorA type P1.7-2,4.

 In New Zealand, meningococcal disease follows a seasonal pattern with case numbers peaking in winter and continuing into spring (Figure 1).
-This seasonal increase has been seen in 2023 with an increase in the number of cases reported in July through to October, followed by a decrease in November.
+This seasonal increase in disease was seen in 2023 with an increase in the number of cases reported between July and October.